Neptune Officially Launches the Forest Remedies™ & Ocean Remedies™ Brands

 Ocean Remedies™

-In a few days, the Company will also be launching Ocean Remedies™ directly on a second website: www.oceanremedies.com.
+The Company will also be launching Ocean Remedies™ directly on a second website: www.oceanremedies.com.
 The Company's omega-3 products will be commercialized under this brand.
-The omega-3 fatty acids in the Ocean Remedies™ krill oil have been demonstrated to be 2.5ii times better absorbed than fish oil.
-Ocean Remedies™' krill oil offers high EPA, DHA, phospholipid levels and astaxanthin, a natural antioxidant.
+The omega-3 fatty acids in the Ocean Remedies™ krill oil have been demonstrated to be 2.5i times better absorbed than fish oil.
+Ocean Remedies™'s krill oil offers high EPA, DHA, phospholipid levels and astaxanthin, a natural antioxidant.
 Ocean Remedies™ has been certified by Friends of the Sea for sustainable krill harvesting.

-"The expansion of Neptune's partnership with AMI should play a key role in the launch and growth of the Ocean Remedies™ brand both online and through national retailers," added Cammarata.
-"Our management team's expertise launching, commercializing and marketing wellness products will allow us to quickly gain market share and build long-term brand loyalty with high-quality, affordable products in both our omega-3 and hemp-derived product lines."
+"Our management team's expertise launching, commercializing and marketing wellness products should allow us to quickly gain market share and build long-term brand loyalty with high-quality, affordable products in both our omega-3 and hemp-derived product lines."

 About Neptune Wellness Solutions Inc.